TheAcharya/MarkerData-Website/docs/case-study-1.md

 ![Excerpts from Josh Beal’s Video](assets/batch_export_still_frames.gif)

 !!!info Info
 It just requires too many steps in my textbook.
+What happens when you have 500 VFX shots?
 !!!

 ### Extracting Marker information & match still’s filename